PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 - **Shear Flow**
 - **Turbulent Radiative Layer 2D**
-- **Rayleigh–Bénard convection**
+- **Rayleigh-Benard convection**
 - **Active Matter**
 - **Supernova Explosion**
 - **Turbulence Gravity Cooling**

-Across these datasets, Overtone shows the same two recurring advantages.
+Across these datasets, the same two advantages keep showing up.

-First, the flexible models provide a strong and practical compute–accuracy trade-off at inference time, allowing one model to cover multiple deployment regimes.
+First, the flexible models provide a useful compute-accuracy trade-off at inference time, allowing one model to cover multiple deployment regimes.

-Second, cyclic schedules consistently yield cleaner and more stable rollouts than fixed-patch baselines, with lower long-horizon error and substantially reduced patch artifacts.
+Second, cyclic schedules yield cleaner and more stable rollouts than fixed-patch baselines, with lower long-horizon error and much weaker patch artifacts.

 We also show that the method is **architecture-agnostic**.
-Overtone works not only with vanilla and axial ViTs, but can also be integrated into newer hybrid architectures such as CViT, where it again improves performance while preserving inference-time flexibility.
+Overtone works not only with vanilla and axial ViTs, but also with newer hybrid architectures such as CViT, where it again improves performance while preserving inference-time flexibility.

 ---

 ## Looking ahead
 <br/>

-We think this idea extends well beyond the specific models in this paper.
-Any patch-based autoregressive model — in physics, video, or other spatiotemporal domains — may benefit from more flexible inference-time tokenization.
+We think this idea extends beyond the particular models in this paper.
+Any patch-based autoregressive model, whether in physics, video, or another spatiotemporal domain, could benefit from more flexible inference-time tokenization.

-There are also many exciting next steps.
-Rather than using simple cyclic schedules, one could imagine adaptive schedules that respond to the evolving state of the rollout.
-More broadly, the same ideas will become particularly valuable in large pretrained multiphysics foundation models, where a single network is expected to support many downstream tasks with different fidelity and compute requirements.
-In fact, recent work has already demonstrated this direction at scale by incorporating CSM into the large multiphysics foundation model **Walrus**, where it showed strong performance across a wide range of 2D and 3D systems.
+There are several directions worth exploring next.
+Instead of using simple cyclic schedules, one could imagine adaptive schedules that respond to the evolving state of the rollout.
+More broadly, these ideas should become even more useful in large pretrained multiphysics foundation models, where a single network is expected to support many downstream tasks with different fidelity and compute requirements.
+Recent work has already pushed in this direction at scale by incorporating CSM into the large multiphysics foundation model **Walrus**, where it performed well across a wide range of 2D and 3D systems.

-As physics foundation models become larger and more widely deployed, giving users fine-grained control over both compute and rollout behavior will become increasingly important.
-Overtone is a step in that direction.
+As physics foundation models grow larger and see wider use, giving users finer control over both compute and rollout behavior will matter more.
+Overtone is one step in that direction.

 ---

-### Open Source Resources
+### Open source resources
 <br/>
 Code and materials:
 * **Paper:** [Overtone: Cyclic Patch Modulation for Clean, Efficient, and Flexible Physics Emulators](https://openreview.net/pdf?id=itUo64aUeK)